otherness-space/basic/README.txt

 "Using Grunt" in the documentation below.
 If you would like to use SASS' internal watch functionality, simply CD into your theme directory and run:

-"sass -r sass-globbing --style expanded --watch sass:css"
+  sass -r sass-globbing --style expanded --watch sass:css

 If you would like to add browser sync support to your theme, please include the follow JS snippet before the closing </body> tag in the html.tpl.php file: